ra559/cis106/_labs/Lab2_new.md

 > * Only start this lab after you have watched the videos or read the presentations.
 > * If your computer does not meet the required hardware, you will have a hard time completing all the work and the final project therefore be ready for some slow downs!

-## Step 1 | Enable Virtualization
+## Step 1:  Enable Virtualization
 Before you can create virtual machines, you need to know if your computer can virtualize.
 There are a couple of steps you need to follow to find out the answer to this question:

 ### MacOS users
-* For those using MacOS, if you have a recent Apple computer (M1 CPU), you will not be able to use Virtualbox, there is another hypervisor you can use but I have not been able to test it since I do not own an M1 Mac where I can test it.
+* For those using MacOS, if you have a recent Apple computer (M1/M2 CPU), you will not be able to use Virtualbox, there is another hypervisor you can use but I have not been able to test it since I do not own a Mac.
+Other students have used it in the past and they say that, aside from some workarounds, it works fine.
 You can watch and follow this [tutorial](https://www.youtube.com/watch?v=hnwK-nkXolc).
 Again, I have not tested this option therefore you are on your own.

   <p align="center" style="display:block"><img src="/assets/warning-icon.png" width="50" /></p>

-  > ***from past semester experience, I cannot recommend MacOS with M1 CPUs.
+  > ***From past semester experience, I cannot recommend MacOS with M1/M2 Macs for users who lack sufficient understanding of how to use their computer.
 The experience is very poor and students have encountered too many problems at the level where they cannot complete the work on time.
 Proceed at your own risk***

-* If you have an older Mac (Inter Version), you can use virtualbox as it is fully supported.
+* If you have an older Mac (Intel Version), you can use virtualbox as it is fully supported.
 Just make sure your Mac has enough resources to run virtual machines.
-For intel Macs, virtualization is already enabled and you can just follow this guide/video.
+For intel Macs, virtualization is already enabled so move along to step 2

 ### Windows Users